Enter your city for weather info

 Conclusion

 Silk is developed from silkworm insects.
-They are reared for commercial application, and the process involved is called sericulture.
+The rearing of silkworms for commercial application and the process involved is called sericulture.
 Many by-products are obtained from sericulture operations.
 In India, Morus alba is commonly used to obtain high-quality silk.
 Sericulture also involves various benefits in different aspects.
-Sericulture provides self-employment and high-income opportunities to small farmers as well as to educated unemployed youth in varied sectors.
+Sericulture Farming provides self-employment and high-income opportunities to small farmers as well as to educated unemployed youth in varied sectors.

 https://images.tractorgyan.com/uploads/28042/63de11a68785b_Top-7-Coffee-Producing-States-in-India.jpg Top 7 Coffee Producing States in India | TractorGyan